-I hope this collection of Korean autumn leaves pictures inspires you to visit Korea during this incredible season and lets you appreciate the majestic beauty of this fleeting season in the Land of the Morning Calm.
+I hope this collection of Korean autumn leaves pictures inspires you to visit during this lovely season and lets you appreciate the majestic beauty of this fleeting season in the Land of the Morning Calm.

 My Favourite Korean Autumn Leaves Pictures